 Hey Kids!
 Did you know that giraffes are the world’s tallest land mammal?
 Scientists believe they have been on earth for millions of years!
+These east-to-read facts are perfect for preschool, kindergarten, and elementary school students.
 To learn more about giraffes check out these amazing giraffe facts for kids!

 Click here for more animal facts for kids

 The scientific name for a giraffe is giraffa camelopardalis.
-Giraffes are the world’s tallest animal.
+Giraffes are the tallest land mammal on earth.

-There are one species of giraffes but 9 total sub-species (Rothschild’s Giraffe, West African Giraffe, Thornicroft Giraffe, Reticulated Giraffe, Masai Giraffe, Angolan Giraffe, Kordofan Giraffe, Nubian Giraffe, and South African Giraffe).
+There is one species of giraffe but 9 total sub-species.
+The sub-species are Rothschild’s Giraffe, West African Giraffe, Thornicroft Giraffe, Reticulated Giraffe, Masai Giraffe, Angolan Giraffe, Kordofan Giraffe, Nubian Giraffe, and South African Giraffe.

 A male giraffe is called a bull.
 A female giraffe is called a cow.
 Baby giraffes are called calves.

 Giraffes are very tall.
-They are the world’s tallest animal.
+They are the world’s tallest land animals.
+Their necks along are 6ft long.
 A male giraffe can be up to 19 ft tall and weigh between 2,400 -3,000 pounds.
 A female giraffe can be up to 16 ft tall and weigh between 1,600 -2,600 pounds.

 A giraffe’s tongue can be 18-20 inches long and is a dark color.
 They can clean their ears with their tongue!